Skip to the main content.

 • Understaffing degrades service quality and suppresses sales

-• Unmonitored labor spikes can turn a profitable month into a loss
+• Unmonitored labor spikes can turn a profitable month into a losing one

-Controlling labor costs is essential for maintaining profitability, as effective management of labor expenses is crucial for a restaurant’s financial health and sustainable profit margins.
-Controlling labor costs is also essential to maintaining financial stability, especially in today’s environment of higher wages, tighter margins, and increased competition.
+Labor costs are a significant part of overall operating costs, and keeping the labor cost percentage low is vital for maintaining healthy profit margins.
+Controlling labor costs is essential to maintaining financial stability, especially in today’s environment of higher wages, tighter margins, and increased competition.

 How to Calculate Restaurant Staff Cost Percentage